Gogistics/prj2016TWElection/README_MONGODB_REPLICATED_SHARD_CLUSTER.md

 # MongoDB Replicated Shard Cluster

-Three instances are created for demo.
-For production, the mongos, the config servers, and the replica sets are better to separate!
+Three instances are created for the demo.
+For production, the mongos, the config. servers, and the replica sets are better hosted by different instances.
 One instance is hosting replica_set_0, another instance is hosting replica_set_1, and the other instance is hosting mongos and config servers

 ### Configure Replica Set 0
 ##### Create Instance